-Net cash flow from financing activities amounted to a \in 5.3 million outflow compared to a \in 102.6 million outflow in 2021.
+Net cash flow from financing activities amounted to a €273.4 million outflow compared to a €5.3 million outflow in 2022.

-- IFRS 16 lease liability repayments, i.e. warehouse lease payments and payments for rented handling and IT equipment, amounted to €214.1 million in 2022 compared to €153.2 million in 2021.
-This increase is in line with the increase in revenues and the resources leased as a consequence; - in late 2021, the Group used a €50 million revolving credit facility to partly finance the acquisition of GVT (Benelux); - in 2022, in connection with the Colisweb (France) and Kane Logistics (USA) acquisitions, the Group signed a

-€400.0 million financing deal involving the refinancing of €132.5 million of existing acquisition and revolving credit liabilities, leaving a net amount of €267.5 million accounting for the majority of new borrowings in 2022;

-- finance costs totaled €15.2 million in 2022, up versus 2021 (see explanation above); - other changes were related to treasury share transactions under the liquidity contract, share issues arising from the exercise of equity warrants or equivalent, and dividend payments to minority shareholders of some subsidiaries.
+- IFRS 16 lease liability payments, i.e. warehouse lease payments and payments for rented handling and IT equipment, amounted to €269.2 million in 2023 compared to €214.1 million in 2022.
+This increase is in line with the increase in revenues and the resources leased as a consequence. - In 2022, in connection with the Colisweb (France) and Kane Logistics (USA) acquisitions, the Group signed a €400.0 million financing deal involving the refinancing of €132.5 million of existing acquisition and revolving credit liabilities, leaving a net amount of €267.5 million accounting for the majority of new borrowings in 2022. - In 2023, the Group repaid €20 million in accordance with the 2022 acquisition loan schedule.
+The Group also used the €65 million revolving credit facility, mainly to finance the Spedimex acquisition. - Other changes were related to treasury share transactions under the liquidity contract, share issues arising from the exercise of equity warrants or equivalent, and dividend payments to minority shareholders of some subsidiaries.

-In total, after exchange gains and losses, the Group posted a \notin 26.8 million net cash inflow in 2022, compared to a net inflow of \notin 12.9 million in 2021.
+In total, after exchange gains and losses, the Group posted a €58.2 million net cash inflow in 2023, compared to a net inflow of €26.8 million in 2022.